davidlrnt/rate-my-prompt/README.md

 # Rate My Prompt

-A playful protocol that lets an AI generate a human-readable Markdown "prompting report card" for any conversation excerpt.
+A playful protocol that lets an AI generate a human-readable Markdown "prompting report card" — right inside your existing conversation.

 **No backend.
+No pasting excerpts.
 Just Markdown.**

 ## What it does

-Given a conversation excerpt, the agent produces a report with:
+Drop the protocol into your current agent session and it reviews the conversation you've already been having.
+The agent produces a report with:

 - **TL;DR verdict**
 - **1–5 scorecard** (clarity, context, verification, etc.)